6192-sp24/fpga_test_reference/README.md

 make build.vcu108 # uses bsc and vivado to compile make run.vcu108 # flash the fpga and read
 ```
 The build might take a while (few minutes),  (ignore timing violation for now).
+Ignore some errors after running about read/write/append mode.
+If you see "heard an echo 2" at the end, you are all good.

 in simulation....
 ```